-In Colorado, a conviction for a sex offense can lead to additional penalties beyond incarceration and fines.
+A conviction for a sex crime in Colorado can lead to additional penalties beyond incarceration and fines.
 Some sex offenders may be committed to the custody of the department of corrections after serving their criminal sentence for an indeterminate amount of time.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is a sex offender in Colorado?

 - 2. What are sex offender crimes in Colorado?

 - 3. What is civil commitment for sex offenders?

 - 4. Sex Offender Proceedings in Colorado

 - 5. Sex Offender Psychiatric Evaluation

 - 6. Can you appeal a sex offense conviction?

 A “sex offender” is a person convicted of a sex offense.
 Designation as a sex offender requires an individual to undergo a psychiatric evaluation before they are released, and may subject them to confinement beyond the prison sentence.1

 Sex offenders are anyone convicted of or plead guilty or nolo contendere to a sex offense.
 It also includes criminal attempt, conspiracy, or solicitation to commit a sex offense.2 Sex offenses include any of the following: